cleone12/collasa-collage-maker/README.md

 - Photos can be moved, resized, rotated, and layered with send to front and back options.

 Can export to PNG or JPG.

-Default skin looks close to Picasa's design language, however a modern dark mode is also included.

 |Aspect Ratio                  |Export size     |
 |------------------------|--------------------|